 Segment: Females, 12-35

-Comparison Set: 30 similar articles, including: silver-woven undergarments, beak glasses, and anti-xenophobia campaigns.
+Comparison Set: 24 similar articles, including: world-class campus cuisines, beak glasses, and connected salon mirrors.

 Relaunching 1970s Eyewear